Michil783/heli_telem_display/README.md

 	- it does not show values for sensor not configured

-	- includes a flight counter and is show above the flight time (flight time character set size is reduced)
+	- includes a flight counter shown above the flight time (flight time character set size is reduced)

 	- most of the min/max values are shown in standard color for better readability